 “Meditation gives people a positive action to help them transcend their fears and anger about the state of our world,” explained Nayaswami Jyotish.

 “We all need to take personal responsibility for the state of our world today.
 Our challenges are precious spiritual opportunities,” said Nayaswami Devi.
 “Meditation raises our consciousness,” she added.
 “Only with an uplifted consciousness will we achieve sustainable living and harmony on our planet.
 Meditation is how we can be the change we wish to see in the world.”

 In direct service, Ananda brings “dignity and divinity” to more than 4,000 widows abandoned in the holy city of Vrindavan, India, giving them safe housing, food, clothing, medical care, and personal care for each woman.

 “It’s not enough to just provide basic needs,” said Nayaswami Jyotish.
 “People need someone who cares for them, and loves them.
 Our service to the widows restores their dignity and divinity.”

-Each April over 7,000 people visit Ananda Village to experience the color and joy of 19,000 tulips in bloom at Crystal Hermitage Gardens, a VIA Magazine “Gorgeous Garden of the West.”
+Each April thousands of people visit Ananda Village to experience the color and joy of 19,000 tulips in bloom at Crystal Hermitage Gardens, a VIA Magazine “Gorgeous Garden of the West.”
 Thousands travel to the Expanding Light Retreat for yoga and meditation teacher training, and personal retreats.